-AIR-O1 - Ambient air quality118
+AIR-O1 - Ambient air quality

-Ambient air quality provides for the health and well-being of the people of Otago, amenity values and mana whenua values, and the life-supporting capacity of ecosystems.
+Ambient air quality provides for the health and well-being of the people of Otago, amenity values842 and mana whenua values, and the life-supporting capacity of ecosystems.

-AIR-O2 - Discharges to air 119
+AIR-O2 - Discharges to air

-The localised adverse effects of discharges to air do not compromise human health, amenity values, mana whenua values and the life-supporting capacity of ecosystems.
+The localised843 adverse effects of discharges to air do not compromise Hhuman844 health, amenity values, 845 and mana whenua values and the life-supporting capacity of ecosystems. are protected from the adverse effects of discharges to air.
+846

-AIR-P1 - Maintain ambient air quality
+AIR-P1 - Maintain good ambient air quality847

-Ambient air quality is, at a minimum, maintained across Otago by:
+Good aAmbient848 air quality is, at a minimum,849 maintained across Otago by:

-- (1) ensuring discharges to air comply with ambient air quality limits, including ambient air quality standards and guidelines, where those have been set as limits, and - (2) where limits, including ambient air quality standards and guidelines, have not been set, only allowing discharges to air if the adverse effects on ambient air quality are avoided, remedied or mitigated.
+- (1) ensuring discharges to air comply with ambient air quality limits, including ambient air quality standards and guidelines, where those have been set as limits have been set850, and - (2) where limits, including ambient air quality standards and guidelines851, have not been set, only allowing discharges to air if the adverse effects on ambient air quality are avoided, remedied or mitigated852 no more than minor.

-AIR-P2 - Improve degraded ambient air quality
+AIR-P2 - Improve degraded853poor ambient air quality

-Degraded ambient air quality is improved across Otago by:
+Degraded854 Poor ambient air quality is improved across Otago by: